General Instructions Regarding Content

 This section is to reflect increases in actual value from the prior year’s assessment.

-• Line D. Transferred from -Enter the amount of actual value added as a result of reclassification.
+- Line D. Transferred from -Enter the amount of actual value added as a result of reclassification.
 Be sure to indicate the classes from which properties have been transferred.
 Except for exempt property, the amount added by the transfer must balance with the amount deleted through transfer elsewhere in the report.
-There is no need to report transfers between townships or cities in the same classification.

-• Line E. Other -Enter any increases in actual value which are not the result of revaluation, annexation, new construction, or reclassification (for example, the value of property omitted from the prior year’s assessment).
-Any amounts entered here should be explained at the bottom of the page or with an attached note.
+- Line E. Other -Enter any increases in actual value which are not the result of revaluation, annexation, new construction, or reclassification (for example, the value of property omitted from the prior year’s assessment).
+Any amounts entered here should be explained in the comment section.

 Section III Deletions from Value